 Restrictions/Limits/Scalability

 This is important because if you can’t segregate each client site, then you may have reporting limitations.
-For example, you won’t be able to segment your reports for each client site – you will only be able to report on the platform as a whole which isn’t conducive to determining ROI for each client.
+For example, you won’t be able to segment your reports for each client site – you will only be able to report on the platform which isn’t conducive to determining ROI for each client.

 New services are constantly entering the marketplace offering ‘the next best thing’ and include everything from financial wellness and stress management to incentive fulfillment and wearable devices.
-One of the largest issues for wellness platforms today is the number of inter-related solutions that go into delivering successfully integrated wellness programs that can offer wide-ranging services.
+One of the biggest issues for wellness platforms today is the number of inter-related solutions that go into delivering successfully integrated wellness programs that can offer wide-ranging services.

-Platforms can use several tools to share real-time data through third-party integrations such as single-sign on (SSO), Application Programming Interface (API’s), web services, and flat file import/export solutions.
+Platforms can use several tools to share real-time data through third-party integrations such as single sign on (SSO), Application Programming Interface (API’s), web services, and flat file import/export solutions.
 There are also data aggregators such as Validic that can provide additional integrations to popular devices and apps and their data for an additional cost.

 An advanced platform will typically have a few options for integrations including a:

-Extensive development work amongst various services is required to contribute to a seamless user experience and provide cohesive data analytics.
+Extensive development work among various services is required to contribute to a seamless user experience and provide cohesive data analytics.
 It’s important to understand what the capabilities and limitations are of a platform when it comes to integrations.

 Wellness platforms are being asked to ‘talk’ with a myriad of systems such as: